Graham Pulkingham

-The Reverend W. Graham Pulkingham (September 14, 1926 - April 16, 1993) was the rector at the Church of the Redeemer in Houston, Texas, U.S.A., from 1963 until 1975.
+The Reverend W. Graham Pulkingham (September 14, 1926 – April 16, 1993) was the rector at the Church of the Redeemer in Houston, Texas, U.S.A., from 1963 until 1975.
 He and his wife Betty began the developments that led to the founding of the Community of Celebration and the worship band The Fisherfolk.
 He wrote several influential books including They Left Their Nets, and spoke worldwide at meetings and conferences.

 Birth, childhood and education

 W. Graham Pulkingham was born on September 14, 1926, in Alliance, Ohio, and brought up in Hamilton, Ontario, Canada.
-He pursued graduate studies in music at the University of Texas and later received his training for the priesthood at the Seminary of the Southwest in Austin, Texas.
+Initially raised Catholic, he pursued graduate studies in music at the University of Texas and later received his training for the Episcopal priesthood at the Seminary of the Southwest in Austin, Texas.
 He graduated in 1956 after having served in the U. S. Navy during the Korean War.